-Muscle cramps can be caused by overuse of a muscle, such as long periods of exercise or physical labour, particularly in hot weather.
+Muscle cramps can be caused by overuse of a muscle, such as long periods of exercise or physical labor, particularly in hot weather.

 They may also be caused by dehydration, muscle strain, or holding a position for a prolonged period of time.

 In many cases the cause of a muscle cramp isn’t known.
 In other cases, they may be caused by certain medications or related to an underlying medical condition such as arteriosclerosis (narrowing of the arteries) in the arteries that deliver blood to the legs, causing leg or foot cramps while exercising; compression of the nerves in the spine (lumbar stenosis); or mineral depletion such as a shortage of potassium, calcium, or magnesium due to diet or medications.